 It’s sound cliché, but it’s true.
 Building your shipping container home should be fun!

 You don’t want to look back at this time in your life with regret and disappointment.
 Now we don’t want to oversell it by saying that there won’t be some stressful times during the build.
 However, building your home should be fun.

 When you become stressed during the build, remember why you chose to build a container home.
 Was it to save money, help the environment, or just because they look cool?
 Take a break, calm down and have fun!

-I hope you enjoyed these tips on constructing your shipping container home.
+We hope you enjoyed these tips on constructing your shipping container home.

 Even though it can be tempting to cut corners to reduce costs during the planning and construction, eventually it will catch up with you.

 Overall, constructing a shipping container home is no different from constructing a traditional building or home.
 It should be well planned and you should have a contingency fund to use as a safety net.

 There are some unique aspects of building with containers such as insulation and floor removal.
 Hopefully, after reading this article you feel more comfortable and knowledgeable about these differences.

 What’s your best piece of advice for constructing a shipping container home?
 Let us know in the comments section below.